Where is this island located? South America? Anywhere South Africa? All wrong.

 We chose the half day tour.
 35 EUR per Person, cruising in open jeep.
 To make it short, such a tour offers everyone the unique possibility to discover many interesting things in a very short time.
 Background stories, history of the island, spectacular hidden places – all included!

-Our tour led us along the coastline to a place called “Little Beverly Hills”, a sophisticated living area, bit outside of Funchal and nearby the Cristo Rei (Garajau) a Statue of Christ.
+Our tour as part of the things to do in Funchal led us along the coastline to a place called “Little Beverly Hills”, a sophisticated living area, bit outside of Funchal and nearby the Cristo Rei (Garajau) a Statue of Christ.

 The road continued deeper into the island east- and northwards.